alpalp1977/movie_query/README.md

 	node main.js

 If the database file doesn't exist, the application will read ratings.csv file and create the database.
-This might take a while.

 ### Usage & API
 Following queries can be sent to server through web browser or cURL: